 Perhaps the real challenge that the Euthyphro poses concerns the normative authority of the responses of any kind of subject defined in non-evaluative terms.
 One way to develop this challenge may be called the Missing Normativity Problem.
 Many believe that moral rightness or wrongness are categorically reason-giving features of actions.
 Everyone, regardless of their interests and desires, has a reason to refrain from morally wrong behaviour.
 Suppose, then, that to be wrong is to be such as to be disapproved of by any ideal observer.
 On a reductivist view, this is a natural property of the action, specified in non-normative terms.
 The challenge is: why would such a natural property be categorically reason-giving?
 Why should people care about doing only things that would not be disapproved of by a hypothetical spectator?

 To say that something would be valued under condition K is not thereby to commend it, but only to make a descriptive remark about its relation to certain psychological conditions.
-(Johnston 1989: 157)
+(Johnston 1989: 157; cf. Blackburn 1993: 274)

-These challenges may be ways of spelling out the force of G. E. Moore's (1903) famous Open Question Argument: since it makes sense to grant that some X would be disapproved of by any impartial, informed, but otherwise normal observer, but nevertheless deny that X is morally wrong, there is reason to think that being disapproved of by an ideal observer is not the same thing as being morally wrong.
+These challenges may be ways of spelling out the force of G. E. Moore’s (1903) famous Open Question Argument: since it makes sense to grant that some X would be disapproved of by any impartial, informed, but otherwise normal observer, but nevertheless deny that X is morally wrong, there is reason to think that being disapproved of by an ideal observer is not the same thing as being morally wrong.
 To be sure, the Open Question Argument is contentious, and there are a number of standard responses: perhaps the identity of the properties is a posteriori, like that of water and H2O (Brink 1989), or perhaps it is an unobvious conceptual truth that we can read off the platitudes surrounding our concepts (Smith 1994).
-(For discussion of the Open Question Argument, see the entry on Moral Naturalism.)
+(See the entry on moral naturalism.)

-If ideal observers disagree, there is, according to the theory, no fact of the matter.
+The third issue is the Indeterminacy Problem.
+Given a characterisation of an ideal observer, is there really such a thing as an action that would be approved of by any ideal observer, given divergence in pre-idealization attitudes?
+(Brandt 1955: 408) If ideal observers disagree, there is, according to the theory, no fact of the matter.
 This problem derives from an essential feature of idealized dispositional theories: the idealization begins from what people are actually like, and the process may not guarantee convergence in the relevant respects.
-The only two possibilities are going relativist (as Brandt himself does) or defining the process of idealization so as to guarantee convergence.
-The latter, however, threatens to disengage the ideal responses from motivation and lose the connection between values and beings like us.

-Enoch claims that there is no real alternative rationale that is not ad hoc or that doesn't tacitly rely on response-independent realism.
+Enoch claims that there is no real alternative rationale that is not ad hoc or that doesn’t tacitly rely on response-independent realism.
 For example, appealing to our actual justificatory practice, in which we may privilege responses under full imaginative acquaintance, for example, is not an option, since that practice is itself best explained by the underlying assumption that there are mind-independent moral facts (Enoch 2005: 774).
 However, Hume might object that the rationale for stepping back from our actual sentimental responses is avoiding “continual contradictions in society and conversation” and other practical problems (see Section 2.2).
 If this is right, our actual justificatory practice and the privileged place it gives to reflectively corrected responses thus has an explanation and rationale that do not presuppose mind-independent evaluative facts.
-(For a different response based on the idea that uninformed desires are not really desires for a certain option but only for what the option is falsely thought to be, see Sobel 2009.)
+In this vein, Kauppinen (2014b, 580) holds that “An evaluative perspective is ideal or optimal when adopting it most reliably avoids the practical problems caused by the uncorrected attitudes”.
+(See also Sobel 2009.)

 For sensibility theories, an evaluative property is not a disposition to cause responses in us, but the property of meriting a response from us.
 A sensibility theory version of the response-dependence equation looks like this: